-Q. Do you ship our of the the country?
+Q. Do you ship out of the the country?

 Q. How do I know if my dog is a candidate for a wheelchair?

-A. If your dog is in overall good health, but having trouble walking, than he or she is a good candidate for a wheelchair.
+A. If your dog is in overall good health, but having trouble walking, then he or she is a good candidate for a wheelchair.
 We can determine which design is best after evaluating your dog’s front and rear leg strength.
-See Evaluate Your Dog
+See how to Evaluate Your Dog

 Q. Do most dogs adapt to wheelchairs?